mikecormier/ConSplice/README.md

 ### Ensemble Machine Learning Approach

-ConSpliceML is a machine learning approach using the ConSplice constraint score with predicted splicing from SpliceAI and SQUIRLS to identify potential pathogenic alternative splicing variants.
+**ConSpliceML** is a machine learning approach using the ConSplice constraint score with per-base predictions of splicing from [SpliceAI](https://github.com/Illumina/SpliceAI) and [SQUIRLS](https://squirls.readthedocs.io/en/latest/) to identify potential pathogenic alternative splicing variants.

 The intuition behind this model is based on improving the interpritation of pathogenic splicing using the splicing constraint metric.
 By combining a per-nucleotide prediction of alternative splicing with the pathogenic interpritation model of constraint, we can improve both the identification and interpritation of alternative splicing variants in terms of rare disease.